kozily/web/README.md

 The commands are defined in the `package.json` file:

-* `dev/run npm start`: Starts a development server at the local port 8080, setup to autoreload if you change files.
+* `dev/run npm start`: Starts a development server at the local port 8080, setup to autoreload if you change files and lint your code on each save..

+* `dev/run npm test`: Runs the test suite for the project, linting your code before doing so.

 * `dev/run npm run build`: Builds a bundle at the local `build` directory containing the whole application as a set of html, js and css files, ready to